Vr3xMelab/Open-TestBed-Precise-Rotation/README.md

 ## Usage

+1. 3D Printing the Mouth Components
+2. Assembling the Encoder to the Mouth
-1. Clone repository
+3. Clone repository
-2. Install driver for ESP32
+4. Install driver for ESP32
-3. Upload arduino sketch on ESP32
+5. Upload arduino sketch on ESP32
-4. Close Arduino IDE
+6. Close Arduino IDE
-5. Open Unity Project
+7. Open Unity Project
-6. Play scenes in folder (01_scene)
+8. Play scenes in folder (01_scene)